kubadlo/blog/content/2019-01-14-spring-security-with-jwt/index.md

 1. Header – typically includes the type of the token and hashing algorithm.
 2. Payload – typically includes data about a user and for whom is token issued.
-3. Signature – it’s used to verify if a message wasn’t changed along the way.
+3. Signature – it’s used to verify if a message wasn't changed along the way.

 ## Example token